 - 50% upfront.
-You ask for 50% of the total invoice amount before you fulfil the order and complete the work.
+You ask for 50% of the total invoice amount before you fulfill the order and complete the work.
 This is usually used for larger orders and projects.

 10. Payment details

-Outlining payment details is a great way to make paying your invoices easier.
-Nearly 50% of customers who can’t use their preferred method of payment will abandon a purchase, so this section of your invoice is worth setting up and making flexible.
+Outlining payment details is a great way to make paying supplier and customer invoices easier.
+Nearly 50% of customers who can’t use their preferred method of payment will abandon the payment process, so this section of your invoice is worth setting up and making flexible.

 11. Shipping terms

 Finally, include your shipping terms, including who’s responsible for the shipping costs.

 Include details about the method of shipping, expected delivery date, and tracking information.

 How to make an invoice

 There are several ways to create an invoice, including using invoicing software or creating one manually.

 There are many invoicing software programs available that allow you to create professional-looking invoices quickly and easily.
 These programs typically include templates that you can customize with your own company’s information and logo, as well as features such as the ability to track payments and generate reports.